JWLee89/cronies/README.md

 # License & Copyright

-The materials herein are all (c) 2017 thecodingdelight.com
+The materials herein are all (c) 2017 Jay Lee

 MIT License